mattzeunert/namespace-logger/README.md

     setInterval(window.namespaceLogger.log,100);

-If you include jQuery now you'll see this:
+If you include jQuery now, you'll see this:

     2 new Fields: $, jQuery